-Finally, I would like to take this opportunity to thank my fellow Trustee Directors on the Committee and the teams in London and Sheffield for all their support and dedication over the past Scheme year and especially the six months following the year end due to the many difficult cirumstances as a result of the COVID-19 crisis.
-Thanks to very hard work by the CPT staff, and good pre-crisis planning, everyone has been able to focus on continuing to deliver the best possible service to members and to ensure the effective oversight and running of the Scheme.
+Finally, I would like to take this opportunity to thank my fellow Trustee Directors on the Committee and the teams in London and Sheffield for all their commitment, support and hard work over the past year.
+Like everybody else, the Committee has had to adapt to the COVID-19 environment and embraced the technology to have mostly virtual meetings.
+This has ensured that we can continue with effective oversight and running of the Scheme.